rivaldophilip/Hack12athon-First-Five/README.md

 Feel free to reach out if you are interested in making this idea real with some web-based prototypes!

-Made during Stanford d.school Hack12athon 2020.
+Made during Stanford d.school Hack12athon in 2020.